audiojs/web-audio-api/README.md

 All scenarios run faster than real-time.
 Pure JS matches Rust on simple graphs; heavier DSP (convolution, compression) is 2&ndash;4&times; slower &mdash; WASM kernels are planned for these paths.

-## Limitations

-- **Performance** — pure JS is fast for most use cases but won't match native implementations for sustained heavy real-time DSP (dozens of simultaneous convolver/panner nodes).
-WASM kernels are planned.
-- **`outStream`** — the only API surface outside the W3C spec.
-It's the bridge to custom audio output (stdout, streams).
-Default output uses `audio-speaker` and needs no configuration.
-- **AudioWorklet threading** — runs synchronously on the main thread.
-Browsers use a separate audio thread.
-Functionally identical, but no thread isolation.

 ## FAQ

 <dl>